Paula Patton Blames Robin Thicke For Son Julian’s Recent Behavior Issues

 While Paula will continue to seek sole legal and physical custody of Julian Fuego at some point, right now the actress is taking a moment to figure out what is bothering the little boy.
 According to TMZ, Paula Patton is very concerned with the way that Julian has been acting out lately and wants to get to the bottom of his issues before working on a permanent custody arrangement.

 Julian has reportedly been hyperventilating and “freaking out” which is causing Paula and officials at the boy’s school quite a bit of concern.
 He has been put into therapy to see if they can get a handle on Julian’s outbursts and also to figure out if something happened to traumatize him that no one knows about.
-It was reported that Paula, Robin, and Julian had been attending family together prior to the huge blow up several days ago that led to Paula asking for a restraining order.
+It was reported that Paula, Robin, and Julian had been attending family gatherings together prior to the huge blow up several days ago that led to Paula asking for a restraining order.

 Paula Patton granted restraining order against Robin Thicke https://t.co/kvCdKWKRDu pic.twitter.com/miWX3DFIpp